BorisJung/BorisJung.github.io/HM7044_repair.md

 Basic tests on all outputs suggested other functionality is still in order.
 For setting the current limit as well as when current limit is reached, the value is correctly displayed in the current meter.

-In another test remote functionality was confirmed succesfully.
+In another test remote functionality via RS-232 was confirmed succesfully.

 - current meter only reads 0s in normal use state